 Tooth sealant refers to a plastic that a dentist bonds to the grooves of the chewing surface of a tooth as a means of helping prevent the formation of tooth decay.

 How do sealants work?

-In many cases, it is near impossible for children to clean the tiny grooves between their teeth.
+In many cases, it is nearly impossible for children to clean the tiny grooves between their teeth.
 When a sealant is applied, the surface of the tooth is somewhat flatter and smoother.
 There are no longer any places on the chewing part of the tooth that the bristles of a toothbrush can’t reach and clean.
-Since plaque can be removed more easily and effectively, there is much less chance that decay will start.
+Since plaque can be removed more easily and effectively, there is much less likelihood of decay.

 What is the life expectancy of tooth sealants?

 The longevity of sealants varies.
 Sealants that have remained in place for three to five years would be considered successful, however, sealants can last much longer.
 It is not uncommon to see sealants placed during childhood still intact on the teeth of adults.
 Our office will check your child’s sealants during routine dental visits and will recommend repair or reapplication when necessary.

 Any tooth that shows characteristics of developing decay should be sealed.
 The most common teeth for a dentist to seal are a child’s back teeth, and of these teeth, the molars are the most common teeth on which dental sealants are placed.
 The recommendation for sealants should be considered on a case-by-case basis.